julia-rodrigo/julia-rodrigo/README.md

 - 👋 Hi, I’m @julia-rodrigo
-     I have been studying computer science for almost 4 years now.
-     I am going to graduate soon and I am looking for a job opportunity near Cork, Dublin or remotely.
+     I’m Julia Rodrigo, a recent graduate with a passion for building websites, application and games.
+     My journey into the world of Computer Sciences started with a casual curiosity to programming in my early college years.

 - 👀 I’m interested in ...
-     Computer programming experience in any of field besides unit/API testing and uses of test frameworks.
+     Computer programming experience in any of field besides unit/API testing.
-     I want to improve my coding skills around people.
+     Improve my coding skills around people.
-     I am trying to learn database such as MongoDB since databases was my weakpoint in assignments I am more confident in React development with javascript and typescript.
+     React development with javascript and typescript.
-     I also would like to improve on game development too.
+     Game development programming.

 - 🌱 I’m currently learning ...
-     TypeScript and tailwindCSS in next-react-app framework and features such as nextauth and MongoDb

-     I have made a short monster-catching rpg game in Godot for my university Project.
-I made some small sprites and spritesheets using Piskel software.
-I love bringing my sprites to life and add some system rules to interact with them.

-     I like using TypeScript as I learnt it from my Internship and have recently built my resume from TypeScript.
-I like the use of tailwindcss to make the app easily responsive on all devices Deploying the app on Vercel is a huge advantage in Next.js.
-     Each time I make new changes, the app is automatically updated!
-     This way, I can check my phone to see if my outcome is as desired.

-     Back in my internship from last year (2022), I was focusing on:
-     How website apps work and how to make connections with the databases.
-     I still find this interesting and I would love try another year in this area.
+     C++ in Unreal Engine.
+     C++ in backend applications

 - 💞️ I’m looking to collaborate on ...
-     Making a pokemon-like game with other fans of the franchaise.
-Or any pixel rpg format.
+     Making a pixel rpg game with other programmers, in Unreal Engine.
-     I would also like to make a new reponsive app.
-     In the future, I am planning to learn Unreal Engine to increase my chance of being recuited into gaming development and because the game UI that inspired me "octopath traveller" was made in this engine.
+     Backend c++ and ui application with sql database.
+     Multi-network short game in C++.

 - 📫 How to reach me ...
      You can use my personal gmail: juliarodrigo2301@gmail.com